Get Discounts with our Digital Tourist Discount Pass

 What is a Digital Nomad?

 The term “digital nomad” means different things to different people.
 In Bali, the lifestyle can take many forms.
-Some nomads travel full-time, staying in Bali for a few months before heading to places like Thailand, Portugal, or South Korea — living and working on the move.
-You find crypto investors, social media managers, online coaches, and all sorts of professionals and entrepreneurs who can manage their work and finances online.
+The classic nomads work online and travel full-time, staying in Bali for a few months before heading to other places like Thailand, Portugal, Vietnam, or South Korea – living and working on the move – which is in that sense a “real nomad”.

 Arrange Your Medical Insurance for Short- and Long-Stay Travel